 Croda Da Lago

-The Croda Da Lago Circuit is my favourite hike near Cortina.
+The Croda Da Lago Circuit is my favorite hike near Cortina.
 It comes to life in October in particular when the larches turn the trail into a golden paradise.
 The highlight of the trail is a beautiful high alpine lake called Lago Federa.
 A great alternative to the much busier Lake Sorapiss trail!

 If you’re a keen historian or just find The Great War interesting then the hike around Cinque Torri is for you.
 It’s not difficult and offers a great chance to see these 5 monoliths from all angles all whilst exploring WW1 bunkers and trenches.